 - Author(s): Who will be working on the proposal?

 - Purpose: How will it aid the Lido ecosystem?
 Why is it important?

-- Details: Detailed description of the grant application, timelines, expenses estimates, grant payment schedule.
+- Details: timelines, expenses estimates, grant payment schedule.

 If it’s a sand grain or pebble, it’s likely you will get a grant quickly and efficiently.
 For boulders and beyond you’ll have to work with the committee and/or larger Lido governance, which takes time and effort.